Chart Color Schemes

 Thrumster is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Thrumster, as per the latest Census evaluation, 90.8% of dwellings were houses, with the remaining 9.3% comprising semi-detached homes, apartments, and other types of dwellings.
-This is compared to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-The home ownership rate in Thrumster stood at 21.1%, with mortgaged properties accounting for 47.9% and rented dwellings making up 31.0%.
-The median monthly mortgage repayment in the area was $2,080, surpassing Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Thrumster was recorded at $460, higher than Non-Metro NSW's average of $330.
-Nationally, Thrumster's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Thrumster's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Thrumster stood at 21.1%, with mortgaged dwellings at 47.9% and rented ones at 31.0%.
+The median monthly mortgage repayment was $2,080, higher than Regional NSW's average of $1,733.
+Median weekly rent in Thrumster was recorded at $460, compared to Regional NSW's $330.
+Nationally, Thrumster's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing